iotbusters/assistant.net/README.md

 ### assistant.net.storage

-It's common storage abstraction and related basic implementations and tools.
+Common storage abstraction and related basic implementations and tools.

 Pay attention, using base types as storage value won't work as expected because of serialization.
 It will be improved as part of advanced serialization further.